aleschneck/svg_THREE_D_model/README.md

 ```

 open your browser and go to the provided link then choose your images
-(should you not have some at hand use the provided ones) and take it for a spin
+(should you not have some at hand use the ones in the svg folder) and take it for a spin